jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They stepped up and risked their lives to help their communities rebuild civilization.

 These people were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
-Soon sons, nephews and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals.
+Soon, sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals.

 The Early Medieval Ages was a classic story because heroes solved real-life problems.

-Inevitably, the nobles who controlled the levers of power formed a heirarchy.
+Inevitably, the nobles who controlled the levers of power formed a hierarchy.
 We call it feudalism.
 You've probably seen it in stories like _Robin Hood_, or _Game of Thrones_.
-Feudalism cemented the personal rule of the first leaders with a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesman, and peasants.
+Feudalism cemented the personal rule of the first leaders with a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."

 It was a good deal.
 The growing peace returned civilization to western Europe.
-Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgolgy.
-Since the kings did such a good job, society happily recognized them heroes; or "Protagonist Kings".
+Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
+Since the kings did such a good job, society happily recognized them heroes, or "Protagonist Kings."

 This was the start of the "noble divine right to rule."
 The kings weren't bad guys.
 They had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_You'd believe in holy kings too, if barbarians, Vandals, or Vikings were at your doorstep._
+_You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep._

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions, court systems, town councils, sanitation departments.
-Peace let the player god save up the money to start pressing upgrade again.
+Peace, let the player god save up the money to start pressing upgrade again.

 But it was slow going.
-By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility started.
-Who could blame them, the story was already a 1000 years old.
+By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
+Who could blame them, the story was already 1000 years old.
 Do you remember what happened 1000 years ago?

-As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, fresh water was available, the roads were clean, the markets were busy.
+As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, freshwater was available, the roads were clean, the markets were busy.
 The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.

 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
 They became villains protecting their privilege, who refused to let society grow out of the "nobles divine right to rule", and thus became Antagonist Kings.

 ## Antagonist Kings

 By the time Europe entered the Renaissance, the system had done its job.
-The nobles were no longer protagonists, but merely average people who happened to be born with "noble blood."
+The nobles were no longer protagonists, but merely ordinary people who happened to be born with "noble blood."
 For the most part, they only waged war against each other, and usually only for personal glory, or "gloire" as they called it.
 Otherwise, they sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used relative peace and prosperity to replace armor with dresses, churches with cathedrals, castles with palaces, and battlefields with banquets and balls.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
 They lived inside a self-important culture, where increasing weird behavior, childish gossip, and useless titles, was the norm.